FindMySchool LogoFindMySchool

 Outwood Grange Academy is a large, system-led 11 to 18 option with breadth, clear routines and an inspection profile that highlights personal development as a headline strength.
 It suits students who respond well to structure, who want plentiful extracurricular pathways, and who value a sixth form route that is supportive and guidance-led.
 For families, the main decision point is fit: the education can be strong, but the scale and pace of a very large school are not right for every child.

 The most recent full inspection judged the academy Good overall, with Outstanding for personal development.
-GCSE performance sits in line with the middle 35% of schools in England in the FindMySchool ranking, which indicates broadly solid outcomes rather than extreme selectivity.
+GCSE performance is ranked 1,755th in England for academic outcomes in the FindMySchool ranking, which indicates broadly solid outcomes rather than extreme selectivity.

 Year 7 entry is coordinated by the local authority, using the Common Application Form.
-For September 2026 entry, the published closing date in the relevant admissions policy is 31 October 2025, with offers released on 01 March 2026.
+Check Wakefield’s current secondary admissions timetable for the latest closing date and offer-day arrangements.

 Yes, it has a sixth form.
 The stated minimum entry threshold is five passes, including English and mathematics, with passes defined as GCSE grades 9 to 4 (or equivalent Level 2 vocational passes).
 Some subjects also set additional requirements.